"You keep trusting," Castiel tells him, almost accusingly.

 Ruby shrugs, appearing not all that concerned about the gun aimed at her throat.
 "What can I say, Dean, it's all for the greater chaos and mayhem."

 He raises the shotgun, furious.
 His finger's on the trigger, but for some reason he hesitates.
-Right, Sam, she means something to Sam.
+Because of Sam, of course.
+She means something to Sam.

 "Damn it, Ruby," he says, strangely reluctant.
-"I would really rather not kill you –"
+He shakes his head.
+"I would really rather not kill you."

-"That makes one of us," she says with an odd gesture of her hands.
+"That makes one of us," she replies with an odd gesture of her hands.

 And Dean feels the world shift.